derickj/getdata-015/README.md

 ### Calculate the means and write the output text file

 3. Calculate the mean for each Variable for each Subject and Activity combination in order to create the final "tidy" data set.
 (For each of the 30 subjects, for each of 6 activities, the means of the 79 variables selected above are calculated, resulting in a final data set of 14220 values, one for each combination of subject, activity and "feature" variable (30x6x79))
-4. Write the data table into the working directory using the "write.table" command.
+4. Write the data table into the working directory using the "write.table" command to a file name "tidy_data.txt".